murraycu/javafx-glom/README.md

-# swing-glom
+# javafx-glom
-An experiment, using swing (Java) to build a Glom UI
+An experiment, using JavaFX to build a Glom UI